cairo-book/cairo-book/src/ch06-03-concise-control-flow-with-if-let-and-while-let.md

 {{#rustdoc_include ../listings/ch06-enums-and-pattern-matching/no_listing_18_while_let/src/lib.cairo}}
 ```

 Using `while let` provides a more concise and idiomatic way of writing this loop compared to a traditional `while` loop with explicit pattern matching or handling of the `Option` type.
-However, as with `if let`, you lose the exhaustive checking that the `match` expression provides, so you need to be careful to handle any remaining cases outside the `while let` loop if necessary.
+However, as with `if let`, you lose the exhaustive checking that a `match` expression provides, so you need to be careful to handle any remaining cases outside the `while let` loop if necessary.